But first, a real fashion horror story we experienced once upon a Halloween spooky at a local Three Dog Bakery part and dog Halloween costume contest.

 Our friend Fido’s naive owner wanted to go but failed to plan a good costume.
 At that late date there was little choice left at the pet stores.
 She was forced to buy a lame bumble bee costume.
 It was embarrassing and kept twisting around Fido’s body and getting under his paws.

-A naive mistake when you’re attending an almost-Hollywood-adjacent dog Halloween costume party.
+A bad idea when you’re attending an almost-Hollywood-adjacent costume party.

-Lala’s ears were pinned flat under a stretchy black wimple with huge mouse ears.
+LaLa’s ears were pinned flat under a stretchy black wimple with huge mouse ears.
 A giant white-dotted red bow rested on her forehead.
 Her body was swaddled in a gathered polka-dotted red skirt.
-Her paws were encased in vinyl cartoon shoes.
+Big vinyl cartoon shoes enclosed her paws.
 She was so decked out Disney probably sent a trademark inspector to her dog house to investigate possible infringements before leaving for the party.

 That story led us (Vera and Pierre) to developed these four tips for dog Halloween costumes:

 - Never demean a dog’s dignity.
 Making a dog look stupid in public is simply wrong.
 Your best friend deserves better.

 - Make your dog comfortable.
 Unless you have a lap dog, getting dressed up is senseless to a dog.
 Don’t add to the confusion with a costume that is uncomfortable to wear.
 Fido’s bumble bee costume clearly violated this: it slid under him and made it difficult to walk.
 Smashing Lala’s ears into Minnie’s wimple is another example.
 We once saw two Min Pins dressed like World Wrestling Federation competitors with face masks and capes.
 Funny and cute, but the poor dogs spent a lot of time trying to paw those masks off.